The 2024 BOLD National Gathering In Review:

 Photo Caption: BOLD National Gathering attendees proudly show off their daily covid-free test result bands from the week.

-Another FIRST for BOLD was deep and intentional time in breakouts based on regions of the US; our new regional organizers Darian X, PG & Aaron Jamal spent time building connections, diving deeper into leading somatic practice, engagING in discussions around the state of the Black freedom movement from a BOLD perspective and began generating commitments to Cumbe formations.
-Organizing our alumni based on regions will allow us to refine and innovate our interventions in the Black freedom movement for the sake of a more powerful and coordinated Black left!
-We love it!!
+Another FIRST for BOLD was deep and intentional time in breakouts based on regions of the US; our new regional organizers spent time building connections, diving deeper into leading somatic practice, engaging in discussions around the state of the Black freedom movement from a BOLD perspective and began generating commitments to Cumbe formations.

 It was also the FIRST time at a gathering that BOLD alumni marched and rallied together with our allies to #StopCopCity in Atlanta and CeaseFire in Gaza.
 Huge shout out to Community Movement Builders, Grassroots Global Justice Alliance, The Malcolm X Grassroots Movement, and the Movement for Black Lives for coordinating such a powerful action.
 Some of the highlights included a moving speech by powerhouse BOLD alum and M4BL leader Mary Hooks who reminded us that as global citizens, we have the duty to fight and win against state-sanctioned violence everywhere - including in Atlanta, the 60+ Cop Cities being planned across the United States, and for Palestine!